JoshKD/JoshKD/README.md

-# Hello there, I'm Josh Douglas
+# Hello there, I'm Josh

 I'm working on building practical, security-minded tech projects that delve into understanding systems, strengthening infrastructure, and making operations run smoother.